acro5piano/dotenv-vault/README.md

 ## Password Option

-- If ENV["DOTENV_PASSWORD"] present, use it as passphrase.
+- If ENV["DOTENV_PASSWORD"] present, use it as password.
-- If `.dotenv-vault` file present, use the content of the file as passphrase.
+- If `.dotenv-password` file present, use the content of the file as password.
 - Else, dotenv-vault ask you at runtime.

-Note you must not include the `.dotenv-vault` file to any repo.
+Note you must not include the `.dotenv-password` file to any repo.

 # Update